sdercolin/vlabeler/README.md

 You can import/delete/disable batch edit plugins in `Tools` -> `Batch Edit` -> `Manage plugins...`.

+### Use scripts

+vLabeler allows you to use custom scripts to automate your labeling tasks.
+See [Use custom scripts in vLabeler to complete your labeling tasks](readme/use_scripts.md) for more details.

 #### More available plugins (except built-in)

 - [resampler-test](https://github.com/sdercolin/vlabeler-resampler-test): Play the UTAU resampler output of the current